 COmmon Business-Oriented Language, popularly-known as COBOL, has existed for more than 5 decades.
-But, the use and support for the programming language is still significant.
-COBOL is still the primary business system programming language for many government agencies and large corporations.
+Although COBOL is in decline, over half of the business systems that are running today were written in COBOL.
+COBOL is still the legacy business system programming language for many government agencies and large corporations.
 COBOL efficiently processes files sequentially for reporting and transaction processing, which is at the heart of many business, financial and administrative systems, and it utilizes the technical aspects of mainframe computers very efficiently.

-Although many COBOL systems are being replaced by COTS packages or modernized to Java or .NET, COBOL is still thought of as one of the reliable, “turn-to” computer languages by:
+Although many COBOL systems are being replaced by COTS packages or modernized to Java or .NET, COBOL is still thought of as a reliable computer programming language by:

 * government agencies

 * large businesses, including finance, banking, and manufacturing; and